 How can you implement it in the real world

-- Store this in a simple table with the dataset name, report name, and workspace.
+4. Store this mapping in a simple table with dataset name, report name, and workspace.

-- Before making the change, review this list and mark the important reports.
+5. Before making the change, review this list and identify the reports that matter most.

 Pro tip: Don’t aim for a perfect dependency map in the beginning.
 Even a partial view is enough to avoid most surprises.
 Also, if you’re using shared datasets across workspaces, this becomes much more important.
 That’s usually where hidden dependencies show up.